Causal Temporal Reasoning for Markov Decision Processes: Introduction

 \subsection{SCM-based encoding of MDPs}

-We now define an SCM-based encoding of MDPs following the approach of~\cite{oberst2019counterfactual}.
-For a given path length $T$, the SCM $\gumbelscm{\mdp,\pi,T}$ induced by an MDP $\mdp$ and a policy $\pi$ characterizes the unrolling of an MDP path of length $T$, i.e., it has endo-variables $S_t$ and $A_t$ describing the MDP state and action at each $t=1,\ldots,T$ and defined by the below mechanisms:
+We now present the SCM-based encoding of MDPs introduced in~\cite{oberst2019counterfactual}.
+For a given path length $T$, the SCM $\gumbelscm{\mdp,\pi,T}$ induced by an MDP $\mdp$ and a policy $\pi$ characterizes the unrolling of paths of $\mdp$ of length $T$, i.e., it has endo-variables $S_t$ and $A_t$ describing the MDP's state and action at each $t=1,\ldots,T$ which are defined by: